 When you start trying to clean or remove mold, the spores will be released into the air of your home.
 Whether the mold is toxic or not, it can be harmful to your health if not taken care of properly.

 Also, now the mold is being spread to other areas of your home causing more problems.

 Once the area has been contained, a special air filtration system will be installed during the remediation process.
 This will help to clean the air and remove the mold spores.

-Since microscopic mold spores are released into the air during the removal process, the air system will remove those spores right away through a vacuum type system that will being the spores out of the home safely.
+Since microscopic mold spores are released into the air during the removal process, the air system will remove those spores right away through a vacuum-type system that will bring the spores out of the home safely.

-At this same time, all surfaces are removed from the area that have mold growth or mold damage.
-This includes any wood, drywall, counters and other surfaces.
+At this same time, all surfaces are removed from the area that has mold growth or mold damage.
+This includes any wood, drywall, counters, and other surfaces.

-Various fungicides, moldicides, biocides, cleaners, sanitizers, sealants and stain removers are used to kill and clean up the mold.
+Various fungicides, mildewcides, biocides, cleaners, sanitizers, sealants, and stain removers are used to kill and clean up the mold.